 “Men over 45 years and the women over 55 years of age, have an increased threat of heart attack, all thanks to the inactive lifestyle,” adds Dr. Kapoor.

 Dr Kapoor suggests that too much salt can be the chief reason for high blood pressure, which further augments the risk of rising coronary heart sickness.
 One must avoid foods like ready meals, crisps, canned foods, sauces, pizzas and salted nuts.
 Loads of breakfast cereals and bread variety that one might perceive as healthy must be completely avoided.

 It is always advisable to select foods that can decrease cholesterol levels in your body while improving heart health.
 These foods are fruits (oranges, avocados, apples, grapefruit, strawberries, dried fruits,), vegetables (corn, broccoli and onions), seafood (mussels and oysters) and fishes (salmon and bluefish.

-Dr Taneja says that too much alcohol can injure the heart muscle leading to increase in blood pressure.
+Dr. Taneja says that too much alcohol can injure the heart muscle lead to increase in the blood pressure.
 Further causing weight gain, hence the risk of heart attack.

 • What is your blood pressure?